davidterranova/cqrs/README.md

 # CQRS
-Generic Eventsourcing / CQRS implementation in Go with a focus on simplicity
+Generic Eventsourcing / CQRS implementation in Go

 ## Write model: creating a new aggregate